-ACTIVITY 3: PLANTS NAMED AFTER PEOPLE
+ACTIVITY 2: PLANTS NAMED AFTER PEOPLE

-Some plants were named after people-- either the scientist who discovered the plant, or a friend or family member of the scientist.
-See if you can guess the last name of the person who these oak trees were named after.
+Some plants were named after people-either the scientist who discovered the plant, or a friend or family member of the scientist.
+See if you can guess the last name of the person for whom these oak were named.
 (We'll only do a few of these because they're pretty much no-brainers!)

-- 1) Quercus muehlenbergii \\\\\
+- 1) Quercus muehlenbergii

 - 2) Quercus engelmannii

 - 3) Quercus michauxii

 - 4) Quercus kelloggii